+Does your project require technical assistance?

+Yes No

-Does your project require technical assistance? ☐ Yes □ No If your project will require technical assistance or support, please descr below: ibe the need Environmental Review - CEQA Status Projects are subject to the California Environmental Quality Act (CEQA).
-Pleabelow that best reflects your project, and provide a short description in the spanning of the control of the california Environmental Quality Act (CEQA).
-The proposed project (select one): Is not a project under CEQA.
+If your project will require technical assistance or support, please describe the need below:

+Environmental Review - CEQA Status

+Projects are subject to the California Environmental Quality Act (CEQA).
+Please select a box below that best reflects your project, and provide a short description in the space provided.

+The proposed project (select one):

+Is not a project under CEQA.
 Briefly specify why in the space below.
 Is exempt under CEQA.
 Provide the CEQA exemption number and specify how the project meets the terms of the exemption in the space below.
 Requires Neg Dec, MND, or EIR.
 Specify the lead CEQA agency (the agency preparing the document) and the (expected) completion date in the box below.
 Unsure if this project requires CEQA compliance.
 Please contact info@mercedmlrp.org for assistance.